zship/teleport-challenge/design-doc/README.md

 ### CSRF (Cross-site request forgery)

-CSRF attacks are not a concern for two reasons:

-- There are no HTTP requests with side-effects, i.e. the server is stateless.
-- Auth is handled manually with the `Session-Id` header, rather than automatically with a cookie.
+CSRF attacks are not a concern because auth is handled manually with the `Session-Id` header, rather than automatically with a cookie.

 ### XSS (Cross-site scripting)